datstartup/ubuntuopenbox/_posts/2019-11-11-use-mutt-email-manager.md

 ```
 Save it at **home/pi/emailIP.sh**

-**Note:** Change the email to yours (the one you want to receive the IP) and change the username of the command **sudo -u pi /usr/bin/mutt...** if you using another (it is "pi" here as current sending user).
+**Note:** Change the email to the one you want to receive the IP and change the username of the command **sudo -u pi /usr/bin/mutt...** if you using another (it is "pi" here as current sending user).
 {: .notice--info}

 ##### Run it at boot